Skip to content

 - Hexavalent chromium is used to protect parts in a variety of marine, automobile, aircraft, and computer components.

-Why is hexavalent chromium on the Emerging Contaminants Action List?
+Why is hexavalent chromium on the Emerging Chemicals Action List?

 - Hexavalent chromium has many applications by both DoD and private industry, many that have no suitable alternatives for hexavalent chromium.